arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

 For the first few seconds I was a bit bored by the tone of the presentation.
 Boy I was wrong!

-During this talk, I've been introduced to [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/), formerly known as DocumentDB.
+During this talk, [Dharma Shukla](https://twitter.com/dharmashukla) introduces us with [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/), formerly known as DocumentDB.